University of Bergen

 The University of Bergen (in Norwegian: Universitetet i Bergen) is located in Bergen, Norway.
 Although founded as late as 1946, academic activity had taken place at Bergen Museum as far back as 1825.
 The university today serves more than 16,500 students.

-Prof. dr. Birgit Kopainsky is professor in System Dynamics at the University of Bergen, Norway.
-She holds a PhD in agricultural economics and a master’s degree in Geography and Environmental Studies.
+Birgit Kopainsky is a professor in System Dynamics at the University of Bergen, Norway.
+She holds a PhD in agricultural economics from ETH Zurich and a master’s degree in Geography and Environmental Studies from the University of Zurich.
 Her research explores the role that system dynamics can play in facilitating transformation processes in social-ecological systems such as the transformation towards sustainable and resilient agri-food systems.
-She conducts and supervises research both in Europe and in developing countries and works with a wide range of stakeholders at local, national and international level.
+She conducts and supervises research both in the Global North and South and works with a wide range of stakeholders at local, national and international level.

 GEO-SD 302 Fundamentals of Dynamic Social Systems (10 ECTS)